 But labor refreshes and refuels.

 Since we moved back into a city and left behind a mostly rural life I’ve had to adjust my hobbies to the new environment.
 I don’t spend much time planting fence posts, the only animal I take care of now is an old and grouchy dog, I don’t have old or worn out farm equipment to rebuild or repair, can mow my lawn with a weed whacker, and couldn’t fit a car in the garage to work on it if I had to.
-This has been a hard transition, but it has given me an excuse to reengage with several … Read the rest
+This has been a hard transition, but it has given me an excuse to reengage with several hobbies that have lain dormant for quite a while.
+One of the things I’ve restarted has been playing with electronics.

 I'm told it'd be better and cost less,